sdercolin/harmoloid-core-kt/README.md

-# harmoloid-core-kt
+# HARMOLOID Core Library

-Core library for HARMOLOID in Kotlin
+Core library for HARMOLOID written in Kotlin